robbygoodmusic/robbygoodmusic.com/_works/2021-7-15-family-photos.md

  - url:
 ---

-_"My" Prelude and Fugue_ was a piece composed for renowned pianist and Bach scholar Stefano Greco.
+_My Prelude and Fugue_ was a piece composed for renowned pianist and Bach scholar Stefano Greco.
 The Prelude is a furious rush through a singular motif, while the Fugue maintains a straight, breathy composure.